 90 days’ cover in Europe comes as standard with our Car Insurance, which protects you against accidental damage, injury, theft or loss.
 You can also buy additional Breakdown Cover.

-Green cards (international certificate that acts as proof of insurance in Europe) are not strictly necessary in the EU but will become a requirement on 29 March 2019.
+Green cards (international certificate that acts as proof of insurance in Europe) are not strictly necessary in the EU but will become a requirement if we leave the EU with no deal.
 Contact us if you’re not sure.

 3. Travel insurance